PCJones/Ultimate-Splinterlands-Bot-V2/README.md

 - Install https://dotnet.microsoft.com/download/dotnet/5.0/runtime (for console applications)
 - Install google chrome
 - Download chromedriver https://chromedriver.chromium.org/downloads and put the .exe (not .zip) in bot main folder
-- You only need what's in bin/Release/net5.0, you can delete everything else
+- Setup config.txt and accounts.txt in data folder

 ## How to install (Linux / MacOS)
 - Coming soon, please ask for instructions on discord or Telegram